funkybooboo/insighthub/packages/client/docs/components.md

 # Component Documentation

-This document provides detailed information about the React components in the InsightHub client application.
+This document provides detailed information about React 19 components in the InsightHub client application.

 ## Table of Contents